-5-16 Earnings per share in profit/losses
+5-16 Earnings per share

 The group displays the basic share of the share of its ordinary shares.
 The basic share is calculated by dividing the profit or loss related to the shareholders on their contribution to the ordinary shares of the company by the weighted average number of ordinary shares outstanding during the year.